modalpdx/PythonCursesUI/README.md

 removed because I did not write them.
 This repo only contains my Python-curses UI for the project.

-To run this, download all of the files into a directory and run the setup script to get a sample database:
+To run this, first download all of the files into a directory and run the setup script to get a sample database:

 ```